plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 Interestingly enough, we heard similar comments when we made it to $10k.
 What we've found is that the approach that helped us grow [from 0 to $10k MRR](https://plausible.io/blog/growing-saas-mrr) is the same approach that has now brought us to $500,000 ARR.
 We haven't changed any of our principles nor any of our marketing strategies.

 So we don't plan to change anything for now either.
 We don't need to force any growth as we don't have to answer to any investors and we don't need to strive to reach their goals.
 We will continue with the focus on things that have worked well for us and see how it goes.
+It's not a guarantee that things will continue working but we'll do our best.

 The best answer I have for how and when we will reach $1M ARR is to simply give it time and be patient.
 We will get there naturally and organically by taking it one day at a time and by de-Googling one website at a time.
 We're trying to run a calm company without many meetings, deadlines and world-dominating growth targets.